GoncaloMatias1/LEIC-PFL_Project/TP2/README.md

 ```
 - PieceRow, PieceColumn: Coordinates (1-8)
 - Direction: 'H' (Horizontal), 'V' (Vertical), 'D' (Diagonal), 'T' (Transform)
+- To use Transform a king has to be selected before, and then it will be asked for the coordinates of the piece to transform

 #### User Interaction
 - Menu-driven interface with clear options